 - 1. Provide for the expansion of the development providing comprehensive retail and commercial. - 2.
-Support the re-development of the Council owned car park as a multi-deck car park and commercial development. - 3.
+Support the re-development of the car park adjacent to Treloar Lane as a multi-deck car park and commercial development. - 3.
 Improve pedestrian connections from Pakenham Central Marketplace to Main Street via the laneway and arcade network. - 4.
 Encourage retail and commercial uses at ground floor level that do not conflict with the core retail area. - 5.
 Encourage improved interfaces and pedestrian connectivity to the adjacent residential areas.